Thinking of visiting Egypt? Plan your trip with this in-depth Egypt travel guide.

 This Egypt travel guide will help you plan an epic trip to what has fast become one of my favourite destinations.
 Let’s go!

-Egypt’s peak season is winter (October – April).
-The country’s year-round sunny weather causes travellers to visit when temperatures are at their lowest.
-So the best time to visit Egypt is during the shoulder months (March, April, and September).
-This time brings cool temperatures and uncrowded attractions.
+The best time to visit Egypt is during the shoulder months (March, April, and September).
+This time brings cool temperatures and fewer crowds.

 Although travellers usually avoid the summer season (May – August), it’s not all bad.
 It’s an ideal travel time to venture into the coastal towns along the stunning Red Sea.
 Flights and accommodation prices are also cheaper.